nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 #### Description
 Total Goods belongs as part of the Commands Class.
 It is used to show the total quantity of Goods Objects currently in the Warehouse.

+## Local Storage

+Local storage has two general functions:

+1. to serialize everything that needs to be saved
+2. to restore everything that was originally saved

+The format of the savefile is JSON.

+We namely save four large components:

+1. Unit Goods Hash Map
+2. Goods List
+3. Order List
+4. Total Capacity

+The keys of the JSON savefile are all defined in the src/java/seedu.simplst/jsonkeyconstants

+### Classes and methods for local storage

 #### Operation

 ![Regex Class Diagram](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.githubusercontent.com/AY2122S2-CS2113T-T09-4/tp/master/docs/diagrams/totalGoods.puml)